Year 1

 Courses catalog

-Since the start of the 2023 academic year, all information concerning the course programme and timetables can be found on the dedicated Art, design and graphic design courses catalog website (in French).
+All information concerning the course programme and timetables can be found on the dedicated Art, design and graphic design courses catalog website (in French).

 Staff